MEF-107-2K-Plus Multi-Band End Fed Half Wave Antenna Transformer 75:1 Ratio

 This is an End-Fed Half-Wave antenna (EFHW) transformer covering 160/80/60/40m amateur bands or any frequency in between.
 It transforms high impedance ~3750 Ohms at the end of the half-wave radiator to 50 Ohms and features very low insertion loss.
 Average insertion loss from 1.8-7.3MHz is less than 0.25dB

 NOTE: for decent efficiency and match the minimum height for a horizontal portion of the antenna is 0.1 wavelength above ground (~50 feet or 15 meters for 160M band).
-It will work fine on 30feet (~9 Meters) too but the impact on tuning (SWR) and efficiency will be compromised.
+Yes, it can work also at 30 feet above the ground but with less efficiency due to increased ground loss (absorption)

 - NO TUNER needed!

 - NO counterpoise needed!
 (Grounding recommended)

 - Just adding a wire radiator of ~259 feet makes this antenna resonant on 160/80/60/40m.

 - The wire of ~133 feet will give you low VSWR on 80 and 40m.